blynkkk/blueprints/Asset Tracker/README.md

 ## Conclusion
 Congratulations on creating a basic asset tracking solution!
 With this project, you have built a system that allows you to track the movement of your device on a map, both through web and mobile dashboards.
 You can now monitor its speed and receive notifications whenever the position of your asset changes.

 Try customizing and expanding upon this solution to suit your specific needs.
-You have the flexibility to receive different types of data from your moving asset, allowing you to adapt the system according to your project requirements.
+You have the flexibility to receive different types of data from your moving asset, allowing you to adapt the project according to your requirements.

 ## Next steps
 * Explore the Blynk Web Console and [Blynk IoT app](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android), try controlling your device from both